aaronblohowiak/shared-views/README.md

 `shared-views` lets you compile templates for use on the server and browser.
 You'll be able to have the same templates and call `render` and have it "just work" on the server and on the client.

+It will let you call $templates.render(name, locals) in either context and have the same result.

 `shared-views` has no dependencies, but to use it you will need a template engine that is able to take a string and return a function that applies that template.
 The example uses haml-js.

 ### install